YugAjmera/navros_pkg/Documentation.md

 5. Alligned kinect_link to view the models in the plane.
 (Reference : Screenshot from 2019-02-09 15-50-47.png )

-6. Added PublishWheelTF in the plugin to get tfs of all the links (Reference : Screenshot from 2019-02-10 11-58-40.png )
+6. Added PublishWheelTF in the plugin to get tfs of all the links fixed and non-fixed (Reference : Screenshot from 2019-02-10 11-58-40.png )

+7. **/kinect/depth/points** topic gives a 3D point cloud.
+It needs to be converted into 2D laser scan in order to use slam_gmapping node.
+For that we need to you pointcloud_to_laserscan node.
+Install it : `sudo apt install ros-kinetic-pointcloud-to-laserscan ros-kinetic-rosbridge-server`.
+Created a launch file to execute the node.